-As defined by U.S. generally accepted accounting principles (GAAP), the financial reporting entity consists of a primary government, as well as its component units, which are legally separate organizations for which the officials of the primary government are financially accountable.
+As defined by U.S. generally accepted accounting principles (GAAP), the financial reporting entity consists of a primary government, as well as its component units, which are legally separate organizations for which the primary government is financially accountable.
 Financial accountability is defined as:

 - a.
-Appointment of a voting majority of the component unit's board and either (1) the ability to impose will by the primary government or (2) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government; or - b.
+Appointment of a voting majority of an organization's governing body and either (1) the ability to impose will by the primary government or (2) the possibility that the organization will provide a financial benefit to or impose a financial burden on the primary government; or - b.
 Fiscal dependency on the primary government.